GYatesIII/SimpleTwit/readme.txt

 == Changelog ==

+= 1.1.1 =
+Bugfixes:

+* Fixing styling errors on the readme.txt

 = 1.1.0 =
 New Features:

 * Added readme.txt for Wordpress.org compatibility
 * Added two screenshots

 = 1.0.0 =
 New Features:

 * Option to offset tweets returned by `stf_get_tweets()`
 * Added `get_tweet_link()` method to `STF_Tweet` object to return the direct link to status
 * Documentation of the usage of the plugin in the README and documented the code

 Feature Updates:

 * Added in a check on the API call that verified the tweet was not already in the DB before adding
 * Modified some of the DateTime code to make the plugin compatible with PHP 5.2
 * Modified the `stf_get_tweets()` function so that it takes a single array of parameters argument rather than a list of arugments